Quantization of the inhomogeneous Bianchi I model: quasi-Heisenberg picture

 \section{Quantization}

-The quantization procedure consists in the formulation of initial conditions for the quasi-Heisenberg operators.
-Thereafter it is permissible for operators to evolve in accordance with the equations of motion, considered as the operator equations.
-To determine the initial commutation relations, we will use the Dirac quantization procedure \cite{dirac,han,git}.
-Besides the constraints, an additional gauge condition is needed.
+The quantization procedure consists of two stages.
+At the first stage we formulate the initial conditions for the quasi-Heisenberg operators using the Dirac brackets \cite{dirac}.
+Thereafter it will be permissible for operators to evolve in accordance with the equations of motion, considered as the operator equations.
+To determine the initial commutation relations, we will use the Dirac quantization procedure \cite{dirac,han,git} where besides the constraints, an additional gauge condition is needed.